antor44/livestream_video/README.md

 **Ensure that your installed yt-dlp and streamlink are up-to-date.**

-Playlist4Whisper is an application designed to display playlists for 'livestream_video.sh'.
-It plays online videos and utilizes AI technology to transcribe audio into text.
+play4whisper - displays a playlist for "livestream_video.sh" and plays audio/video files or video streams and transcribes the audio using AI technology.
 The application supports a fully configurable timeshift feature, multi-instance and multi-user execution, and allows for changing options per channel and global options.

-Author: Antonio R. Version: 2.20 License: GPL 3.0
+Author: Antonio R. Version: 2.22 License: GPL 3.0

 #